 This can be a good home business idea, especially if you have space at home to cook or even better, host events.

 Offering easy to make but tasty nibbles for small functions can be a great way to earn extra income as a side business whilst allowing you the flexibility to fit around your current day job.
 This can be a lucrative business too with the average home-based caterer earning between $30,000 and $80,000 a year according to Shopmoo.

 It’s important to know your market but also your ability level.
 There is no point offering beef wellington for a wedding dinner if you’re only capable of producing sausage rolls.

 Finding your niche and researching the market is key to establishing a successful business.
 When researching your area look at the market leaders and what they offer.
-If there is high demand for it and you can produce it that can be a great place to start.
+If there is a high demand for it and you can produce it that can be a great place to start.

-There are some good free resources available online that provide guidance on starting your catering business and cover topics such as business planning, marketing and insurance.
+There are some good free resources available online that provide guidance on starting your catering business and cover topics such as business planning, marketing, and insurance.

 If cooking is your passion then a good way to earn extra income at home is to teach others how to cook.
 There are a variety of cooking classes available from basic to advanced so you can offer courses at a level that you’re comfortable with.
 Basic cooking classes are a great place to start and the good news is that there’s plenty of demand.

 Finding a niche is a great way to offer value to your customers while making sure you’re teaching subject matter that you know well.
-One caveat here is to make sure there is demand for what you’re offering so you can attract customers.
+One caveat here is to make sure there is a demand for what you’re offering so you can attract customers.